sahlone/SystemMetricsCollector/README.md

 System Metrics Collector is a small app written to produce the system metrics like CPU , Memory and Disk metrics and publish it to the kafka cluster.
 The metrics are then consumed from kafka and then injected into database as time series data for later inspection.
 ### Verifying the APP
-Ifg you want to verify the app for full package like Unit test, functional tests.
+If you want to verify the app for full package like Unit test, functional tests.
 Then the app comes with an in build docker setup which will run all the  dependencies in an isolated docker containers.
 Once the containers are started, the App will already start publishing metrics and consuming and saving it in database.
-For analysis you can connect to database on port 5432 localhost to verifiy the data.
+For analysis you can connect to database on port 5432 localhost to verify the data.
 ```
 $ ./gradlew clean build
 ```
 Also the system contains functional tests that can be verified if needed.
-This requires to have a docer deamon running as docker containers are used for verifying the build
+This requires to have a docker daemon running as docker containers are used for verifying the build

 ```
 $ ./gradlew clean functionalTest